 Preterm birth is a major contributor to Ohio’s disproportionately high infant mortality rate.
-Timely and consistent receipt of progesterone can aid in carrying babies to term.
-As part of the Ohio Progesterone Promotion project, the Ohio Perinatal Quality Collaborative, in partnership with ODM and ODH, developed the Progesterone Change Package to spread best practices related to the provision of progesterone supplementation.
-The Change Package includes resources and tools to reduce preterm birth through:
+Timely and consistent receipt of progesterone may aid some women in carrying babies to term.
+In partnership with ODM and ODH, the Ohio Perinatal Quality Collaborative developed a website of resources and tools to reduce preterm birth through:

 - Consistent early recognition of women with prior preterm birth

 - Adopting a cervical length ultrasound screening protocol